 His expertise in various fields landed him a job as a professor at the Staatliches Bauhaus – a prestigious German art school which he taught at for five years before leaving to start his own design studio.

 But the lure of teaching seemed to be too strong, as Moholy-Nagy started a new school once he migrated to the United States.
-Initially called ‘The New Bauhaus’, the Chicago-based university is now better known as the IIT Institute of Design – a graduate school focused on human-centered design.
+Initially called ‘The New Bauhaus’, the Chicago-based university is now better known as the IIT Institute of Design (ID) – a graduate school focused on human-centered design.

 The documentary includes research on Moholy-Nagy’s works, interviews with designers and artists he inspired, as well as a look at his personal life through his daughter, Hattula Moholy-Nagy.
 From his time in Germany, all the way to his migration to America and teaching at the Bauhaus, The New Bauhaus will premiere in 2019 to coincide with the school’s 100th anniversary.